 The focus is on agencies working with at-risk youth and demonstrating measurable results.
-In 2019, the Foundation expanded its focus, taking into consideration that the success of young people is connected in-part to the success of their caregivers.
-Using a two-generational approach, the CCGF now also consider proposals from agencies that support the parents, guardians and caregivers of at-risk youth.
+In 2019, the Foundation expanded its focus, taking into consideration that the success of young people is connected in part to the success of their caregivers.
+Using a multi-generational approach, the CCGF now also consider proposals from agencies that support the parents, guardians, and caregivers of at-risk youth.

-Eligibility: The Communities of Coastal Georgia Foundation invites inquiries from non-profit public charities and educational institutions serving the citizens of Glynn, McIntosh, and/or Camden Counties.
+Eligibility: The Communities of Coastal Georgia Foundation invites inquiries from non-profit public charities and educational institutions serving the citizens of Camden, Glynn, and McIntosh counties.
 Governmental agencies, religious, and civic organizations will also be considered if the grant is to be used strictly for charitable purposes as defined by the Internal Revenue Code, Section 170.

 1) Programs serving at-risk youth and which specifically address one of these areas: Early Childhood Literacy and/or Quality-Rated Child Care; Teen pregnancy and births to unwed young mothers; Juvenile Crime and Gang Activity; High School Graduation and Workforce Readiness; Youth Development and Innovative Education Strategies; or Risk Reduction, including child protective, substance abuse, and/or mental health services.

-2) Services that concentrate on parenting, job skills and financial security for adults.
+2) Services that concentrate on parenting, job skills and financial security for caregivers.

 For questions about the application process, please contact Kaitlyn Cenicola - Manager of Programs & Communications:

 For those who received 2021 grants: Grant Report Form